 The modern, elegant tasting room was a stark contrast to McCall’s laid-back horse-barn vibe.
 We were ushered out back to their large, covered deck and sat at a table with breathtaking views of the vineyard.

 The tasting included a mix of single varietal wines — Viognier, Chardonnay, Sauvignon Blanc, Cabernet Franc, and Malbec.
-They also have the option to add on individual tastes of other wines, including ones they produce with Spanish grape varieties like Albariño and Verdejo.
+They also have the option to add on individual tastes of other wines, including ones they produce with Spanish white grape varieties like Albariño and Verdejo.
 Their artist series labels are beautiful, featuring commissioned works from contemporary artists.

 Small-batch wines.
 These limited-release North Fork wines are unique and surprisingly affordable.
 Try a white Cabernet Franc, a rosé made from old vine Gewurtztraminer, or a zesty Auxerrois (best known from the Alsace region of France).